-The agricultural sector has been a key economic force in the U.S. economy and is strongly affected by domestic and global economic conditions.
-The System was created to provide support for this sector because of its significance to the well-being of the U.S. economy and the U.S. consumer.
-Profitability in our business is dependent on the health of the U.S. agricultural sector, which is heavily influenced by domestic and world demand for agricultural products, and impacted by government support programs, including crop insurance, which is available to producers of certain agricultural commodities.
-(See "Risk Factors" for a discussion of potential changes in the agricultural spending policies of the U.S. government in light of the U.S. budget deficit and its potential impact on the System's borrowers.)
+The System was created to provide support for this sector because of its significance to the wellbeing of the U.S. economy and the U.S. consumer.
+Profitability in our business is dependent on the health of the U.S. agricultural sector, which is heavily influenced by domestic and world demand for agricultural products, and impacted by government policies and support programs, including crop insurance, which is available to producers of certain agricultural commodities.
+(See "Risk Factors" for a discussion of potential changes in the agricultural spending policies of the U.S. government in light of the U.S. budget deficit and U.S. trade policy and the potential impact on the System's borrowers.)
 Further, off-farm income is important to the repayment ability of many agricultural producers.
 Accordingly, our business also may be impacted by the health of the general U.S. economy.